Web-Development-UAlberta/exsm-3951-exsm-3943-spring-2025-python-c-project-bookswap-besties-v2-even-bestier/docs/SCOPE.md

 ## Project Goals

 - Facilitate fair and flexible book exchanges, sales, and purchases.
 - Provide intelligent swap suggestions that account for book value.
+(Phase 2 TDB)
 - Enable users to manage their personal libraries and wishlists.
 - Ensure a seamless user experience with search, filtering, and notification tools.
 - Simulate core e-commerce features.